surniaulula/wpsso/readme.txt

 = 3.56.3 =

 (2018/03/29) Added translation strings for default / fallback archive titles and descriptions.
 Added support for "archive" post type titles and descriptions.
 Added the WPSSO Tune WP Image Editors add-on to the SSO &gt; Core Add-ons settings page.

-= 3.56.2 =

-(2018/03/24) Fixed a function call in an error message for images that exceed an allowed aspect ratio.
-Renamed plugin "Extensions" to "Add-ons" to avoid confusion and improve / simplify translations.